codethief/gettabs/README.md

 # Similar projects
 - [Tabs
   Export](https://addons.mozilla.org/en-US/firefox/addon/tabs-export/)
   - This extension saves all tabs to a file.
-Before that, however, it also reloads all tabs (which I didn't want because I'm afraid of reloading each of my 400 or so tabs on my Android device at once).
+It also reloads all tabs before retrieving the URLs to prevent the `about:blank` behavior (see above).
+  - I had trouble downloading this extension for the longest time (there seems to be a bug on addons.mozilla.org) which then inspired me to start the project you're looking at right now.
 - [Another
   way](https://android.stackexchange.com/questions/143490/how-can-i-export-all-my-open-firefox-tabs-to-a-text-file/205587#205587)
   to easily obtain the current list of tabs.

-# License
+# Copyright, License, Disclaimer of warranty
 © 2020 [codethief](https://codethief.eu).
 License: [GPL 3.0](LICENSE.md).

-# Disclaimer of warranty
 THERE IS NO WARRANTY FOR THE PROGRAM, TO THE EXTENT PERMITTED BY APPLICABLE LAW.
 EXCEPT WHEN OTHERWISE STATED IN WRITING THE COPYRIGHT HOLDERS AND/OR OTHER PARTIES PROVIDE THE PROGRAM "AS IS" WITHOUT WARRANTY